France to push Russia on Syria sanctions, expels envoy

 Western and Arab states have been struggling to craft a more muscular international response to the crisis amid opposition from Russia and China, both permanent members of the U.N.
 Security Council, who have already vetoed two resolutions.

-Hollande said he still supported a peace plan led by U.N. envoy Kofi Annan.
-But he also said France would stage a meeting in Paris by early July of the Friends of Syria - a coalition of countries that want Assad's rule to end.
+While Hollande said he still supported Annan's plan, he said France would stage by early July a meeting in Paris of the Friends of Syria - a coalition of countries that want Assad's rule to end.

 The meeting aims to propose concrete solutions to the Syria crisis, Foreign Ministry spokesman Bernard Valero said.